Top of Page

 • After OSP is notified of biased-based behavior through an ASPEN or a direct report OSP will review the report, determine if it will be accepted as an investigation, and if applicable the type of investigation as well as provide guidance for student support:

-1. OSP will make a good faith effort to complete the resolution process, not including appeals and discipline, within a ninety (90) calendar day time period, which can be extended as necessary for appropriate cause by the Title IX Coordinator or Designee with notice to the parties as appropriate.
+1. OSP will make a good faith effort to complete the resolution process, not including appeals and discipline in a timely manner.

 2. School-based investigators will make a good faith effort to complete the investigation process after direction from OSP, not including appeals, within ten (10) calendar days which can be extended as necessary for appropriate cause by the school administrator with notice to the parties as appropriate.

-• Supportive Measures: In all incidents, the District will coordinate with schools to provide the parties with supportive measures which are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties per the Transforming Bias Based Harm Protocols.
+• Supportive Measures: In all incidents, the District will coordinate with schools to provide the parties with supportive measures which are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge.

 5. Make a determination whether allegation of bias-based behavior is substantiated or not and document determination.

-• OSP Investigation: OSP investigator will consider whether the behavior qualifies as an inappropriate behavior listed in the SCC and according to the definitions listed in this policy, the comprehensive nondiscrimination policy, and the Transforming Bias-Based Harm Protocols and will prepare a written outcome determination of the cases substantiation status.
+• OSP Investigation: OSP investigator will consider whether the behavior qualifies as an inappropriate behavior listed in the SCC and according to the definitions listed in this policy and the comprehensive nondiscrimination policy and will prepare a written outcome determination of the cases substantiation status.
 If the investigation determines a student engaged in bias-based behaviors and/or other inappropriate behaviors listed in the SCC, a written outcome determination will be prepared and the finding will be communicated to the school Principal/Designee.

 • School-Based Investigation: Principal/Designee shall consider whether the behavior qualifies as an inappropriate behavior listed in the SCC and according to the definitions listed in this policy as a substantiated and will prepare a written outcome determination.
 The Principal/Designee shall ensure the investigation and findings (whether the reported behavior is substantiated or not substantiated) are documented in the District student information system.